fredemmott/fredemmott.github.io/blog/_posts/2022-05-29-vr-software-components.markdown

 ### Should Quest/Rift owners use OpenComposite+OpenXR?

-If a game supports the Oculus API directly - unless you want to use other OpenXR software with that game (e.g.
+If a game supports the Oculus API directly, probably not - unless you want to use other OpenXR software with that game such as [OpenXR Toolkit].
-[OpenXR Toolkit]) - probably not.
 Similarly, if you have a Varjo headset and the game directly supports Varjo, or a WMR headset and the game directly supports WMR/Windows holographic, probably not.
 In these cases, OpenComposite adds steps, instead of removing them: